 ‘In Search of Identity in Amazonian Human Settlements through Participatory Planning & Design’

 My life has always been in awe of academic scholars!
 I have utmost respect for individuals, who achieve academic excellence with their sheer commitment to not only better themselves, but also lives of others with their academic quest.
 I suggest every individual in the world to meet such noble souls to get enlightened by their sheer genius and expertise.
 Dr. Daniela Hidalgo Molina’s humility is infectious in nature and her knowledge is extraordinaire.
-Her passion about research and teaching is truly unparallel.
+Her passion about research and teaching is truly unparalleled!
 Dr. Molina is an Urban Planner, Architect, a Jewelry Designer and owns her niche brand ‘Amatista by Daniela’.

 Dr. Daniela Hidalgo Molina has led significant research projects, like “Improvement of public space through community participation in neighborhoods of the City of Guayaquil” at the UEES – University Espíritu Santo-Ecuador, where she also holds the position of Academic Director of the Faculty of Architecture and Design.
 With a Doctorate in Urban and Rural Planning and a Master’s in Architecture from Tsinghua University, along with an Architectural degree from Universidad Católica Santiago de Guayaquil and Associated degree in Interior Design at Montgomery College-Maryland, Dr. Daniela Hidalogo Molina is currently serves as an Advisor in City Space Architecture.